 - What is the Best Joint Supplement?

-Also referred to in medicine as an articulation, a joint is the connection between bones and all of the pieces that help keep them together.
+A joint is the connection between bones and all of the pieces that help keep them together.
 Joint tissue includes ligaments, tendons, cartilage, and bones.

 Cartilage, made up of shock-absorbent elastic fibers and protein complexes called proteoglycans, is especially designed to help reduce weight pressure on bones while allowing them to move smoothly.
 Ligaments and tendons, on the other hand, are made of connective tissue and help connect bone to bone and muscle to bone.